jordanbuschman/coen161_final/README.md

 login.php: A php script that handles logging in.
 Passes on the form results to check.php.

 check.php: Checks whether or not login data is valid.

+checkForUsername.php: To be used with AJAX.
+If a username (supplied in $_POST) is already in the user table, return F. Otherwise, return T.